-Prior to our corporate reorganization, as of December 31, 2020, the issued share capital of Vaccitech Limited was ordinary shares and Series A Shares.
-The nominal value of its ordinary shares was £0.01 per share and the nominal value of its Series A Shares was £0.10.
+Prior to our corporate reorganization, as of December 31, 2020, the issued share capital of Vaccitech Series A Shares.
+The nominal value of its ordinary Limited was ordinary shares and shares was £0.01 per share and the nominal value of its Series A Shares was £0.10.
 Each issued ordinary share, and Series A Share was fully paid.
-Following the exchange of shares of Vaccitech Limited for shares οf Limited on whereby all shareholders of Vaccitech Limited exchanged each of the shares held by them for of the same class, with the same shareholder rights, of newly issued shares of Limited, the issued share capital of Limited was shares and Series A Shares.
+Following the exchange of shares of Vaccitech Limited for shares οf Limited on whereby all shareholders of Vaccitech Limited exchanged each of the shares held by them for of the same class, with the same shareholder rights, of newly issued Limited, the issued share capital of shares of Limited was shares and Series A Shares.
 As part of the exchange of shares, Vaccitech Limited became a wholly owned subsidiary of Limited.